 Your local dive shop should be able to help in picking and adjusting your mask perfectly.
 Try a few different masks to be sure you’re finding the right fit before placing the prescription lenses.
 When you’re certain about your mask, take it out for a few dives.
 Make sure it’s the one.

 When you’re confident in your mask, you can have your optician send your prescription to the local dive shop and have them make and place the lenses.
 This will take a couple of weeks.
-Or if you already know the type of mask you prefer, scroll back up or click here and take a look at Sea Elite Vision masks on Amazon.

 Buying Prescription Scuba Goggles